 The name Transit has almost become a generic for big white vans, although Ford now applies it to four different models, some of which are quite small.

 Recently a new, inelegantly christened T6 Transporter Kombi T32 Highline LWB EU5 2.0 BiTDI 180PS 7-speed DSG came my way.
-It cost over £39,000, and featured elements including self-leveling rear suspension and a DSG transmission.
+It cost over £39,000 and featured elements including self-levelling rear suspension and a DSG transmission.